AthanorLabs/atomic-swap/docs/default-file-locations.md

 ### {DATA_DIR}/relayer/eth.key

 The location of the Ethereum private key used by the relayer to submit transactions.
 Fees received by the relayer will also go into this account.
-Alternate locations can be configured with `--ethereum-privkey`.
+Alternate locations can be configured with `--eth-privkey`.
 If the file does not exist, the relayer will error on startup.

 ### {DATA_DIR}/relayer/net.key